opendistro/for-elasticsearch-docs/docs/ism/policies.md

 In other words, a policy defines the *states* an index can be in, the *actions* to perform when in a state, and the conditions needed to be met to *transition* between states.

+You can set up your policy to send you notifications as your indices transition to different states using the `error_notification` parameter.
+{: .notes }

 This table lists the parameters you can define in a policy:

 Parameter | Description | Type | Required | Read Only